 - Medical Laws and Ethics

-Employment Information and Specializations
+Employment Information and Medical Specializations

-Though medical assistants do not need a postsecondary education to find work, it has become increasingly difficult to do so.
+Though medical assistants do not need a post-secondary education to find work, it has become increasingly difficult to do so.
 Potential employers are quickly turning toward trained professionals to bring into the work place and it is prudent to consider at least a certificate program if one plans to enter the field.
 Medical assistants will help organize, file, and diagnose patients, if one is licensed to do so, among other tasks.
 Medical assistants working in a clinical setting may be required to obtain a license depending on state law.

 Medical assistants primarily work in clinics and hospitals, though they may be found in smaller practices to assist physicians.
 The work done by a medical assistant assists in the day to day care of patients as well as administrative tasks as determined by the employer.
 Medical assistant will work under the supervision of nurses and physicians, as well as medical administrators.

 Medical assistants may also pursue specializations, particularly in larger hospitals that require specific skills sets for specific areas of medicine.
 Such medical assistants may experience an increase in pay and responsibilities as specialization requires the development of new skills and additional knowledge.
-Clinical, podiatric, and administrative specializations are just some of the many fields a medical assistant may enter.
+Clinical, pediatric, and administrative specializations are just some of the many fields a medical assistant may enter.
 Individuals pursuing long term careers will most likely cover several specializations, as well as expanding their overall skill set in order to provide as many services as possible for their patients and employers.

-Job Growth, Salary and Related Fields
+Job Growth, Salary and Career Outlook for MA's

 Work for medical assistants is expected to grow rapidly over the coming years as a large portion of the population grows older.
 Demand for medical care will increase, as will the need for medical assistants.
 The overall demand over the next decade is expected to increase 31%.
 The increase in the number of health center, hospitals, care facilities, clinics and other service providers will create a number of new positions resulting in more opportunities to go along with opening in previously existing positions due to retirement or turnover.

+Those interested in becoming a medical assistant may also wish to consider a career as a physical therapist assistant, pharmacy technician, or occupational therapist assistant.
 For additional information about the Medical Assistant profession, please visit our blog for a career overview and important details about the profession.